mylifeecho/mylifeecho.github.io/_posts/2015-12-28-haskell-commandline-tool-turtle.md

 ## Conclusions

-At the matter of fact Turtle is mainly focused to write shell scripts on Haskell but it also allows us to build pretty advanced command-line tools.
+At the matter of fact Turtle is mainly focused on writing shell scripts on Haskell but it also allows us to build pretty advanced command-line tools.
 If you are interested in more information about Turtle take a look at [official site] and [tutorial][turtle-tutorial].

-You can find code from this blog post [here on github][src]
+You can find source code from this blog post [here on github][src]

 Happy coding!